urrahaha/stable-diffusion-webui-reForge/README.md

 # Original "Old" Forge (commit https://github.com/lllyasviel/stable-diffusion-webui-forge/commit/bfee03d8d9415a925616f40ede030fe7a51cbcfd) information.

+# Important: https://github.com/Metachs/sdwebui-nai-api breaks sending images from txt2img to img2img

+This is important to mention if you use this extension.
+Using it will make sending images from txt2img to img2img have broken metadata, which causes multiple issues with built it controlnet and other extensions.

+If you want to use this extension, I suggest to use it on original A1111.

 # Screenshots of Comparison (by Illyasviel)

 I tested with several devices, and this is a typical result from 8GB VRAM (3070ti laptop) with SDXL.